-Decrease of \$521,847 to be transferred to UPSFF base funding to support implementation of the School Safety Omnibus.
+1. Decrease of \$521,847 to be transferred to UPSFF base funding to support implementation of D.C.
+Law 22-294, the "School Safety Omnibus Amendment Act of 2018."

 Capital Budget Recommendations Non-public Tuition has no capital budget.

 SPECIAL EDUCATION TRANSPORTATION